 - How is the regulatory strategy developed?

 - What are the milestones?
 How can the project be structured?

-- What are the critical quality attributes in transfers of sterile or oral solid dosage form?
+- What are the critical quality attributes in transfers of sterile or oral solid dosage forms?

 - How are process changes handled that are occurring during the transfer?

-This course addresses to staff from Production, Engineering, Quality Assurance, Regulatory Affairs and Project Management in charge of Transfer Projects.
-This involves Project Leaders and project team members, from receiving site as well as from donor site.
+This course addresses staff from Production, Engineering, Quality Assurance, Regulatory Affairs and Project Management in charge of Transfer Projects.
+This involves Project Leaders and project team members, from receiving sites as well as from donor sites.

 Fundamentals of Technology Transfer

 - Regulation and GMP challenges for Technology Transfer